 Your child will be paired with a primary teacher in their classroom, allowing caregivers and children to develop strong relationships and a solid foundation for learning.

 We offer catered meals, creative curriculum integrated with daily STEM activities, learn about different cultures around the world, outdoor activities, music and art projects, field trips for older children, Spanish, yoga, and more.

 Our Staff encourages parents to discuss how their child is doing every day, what their specific needs are, and how we can help maintain a consistent environment throughout the day.
 In fact, each child has a daily report that is sent home.

 All staff are dedicated professionals, trained in infant and early childhood development.
 Every class has a teacher with a college degree in Early Childhood, or a related field.
 Our director has a Masters degree and more than twenty years experience in teaching and child development.
 We maintain a low teacher-to-child ratio: Infant room – 1:3, Toddlers room – 1:4, Two – Three year old room 1:8, and the Four - Five year old rooms are 1:10

 Our infant and toddler room utilizes a Primary Caregiver approach, so each child has a chance to build a strong attachment to a specific caregiver.

 Harkness House for Children is supported by a community of families who are dedicated to exceptional childcare and educational enrichment.

-Harkness offers fun family events during the year including movie nights, picnics, social events, and fundraisers, allowing parents to meet other families and develop connections within the community.
+Harkness offers fun family events during the year including social events and fundraisers, allowing parents to meet other families and develop connections within the community.
 Harkness also offers volunteer opportunities for parents looking for greater engagement with their children's education.

-Our teachers and staff stay in close communication with families, providing parents with individual daily notes for every child, weekly lesson plans, and monthly newsletters.
+Our teachers and staff stay in close communication with families, providing parents with individual daily notes for every child, weekly lesson plans, and monthly newsletters and weekly emails.